 Web applications are exposed to far too many vulnerabilities, although some establishments are always at greater risk of cyberattacks than others.
 One high-profile industry is blockchain and cryptocurrencies.
 The safety of web applications is crucial for the success of any firm operating online.
 The foundational component of the digital economy is data, and the prospects for innovation and malice around them are unquantifiable.

 Web applications are vulnerable to attacks from a variety of geographic locations, scales, and degrees of sophistication due to the Internet’s worldwide reach.
 The security of websites, online applications, and web services like APIs is the main goal of web application security.

 How can a degree or certification in cybersecurity from EC-Council University prepare you and your organization in this area?

-By earning a degree or certification from one of ECCU’s comprehensive and career-focused cybersecurity programs you will position yourself for success in the highly sought-after field of cybersecurity.
+By earning a cyber security degree online or certification from one of ECCU’s comprehensive and career-focused cybersecurity programs you will position yourself for success in the highly sought-after field of cybersecurity.
 Take the first step by filling out the online application form for admission.
 You will work with one of ECCU’s highly qualified enrollment advisors who will help you prepare your application file for review, evaluation, and acceptance.

 A master of cyber Security from EC Council University can provide you with the education and qualification needed from an accredited and globally recognized institution to enter or advance your career in cybersecurity.

 Enroll in the Online Cyber Security Degree program by clicking here.